The Mergers & Acquisitions Litigation Review: United Kingdom - England & Wales

 Claims under FSMA

 Shareholders of a public company may also bring claims against the company or its directors on the basis of statements in published information in relation to the company's affairs, such as in prospectuses and listing particulars.
 Such claims may be brought under Section 90A of FSMA, which imposes statutory liability on issuers of securities for untrue or misleading information in published statements or if the information fails to include what is required to be included by statute.
 There appears to be increasing interest in the possibility of such litigation in England, although most claims to date have been outside the M&A context.
 In SL Claimants v.
-Tesco plc8 and Lloyds/HBOS Litigation, shareholders brought claims and there is no reason, in principle, why Section 90A would not be available in respect of public statements made about an M&A transaction.
+Tesco plc 8 and The Lloyds/HBOS Litigation, shareholders brought claims and there is no reason, in principle, why Section 90A would not be available in respect of public statements made about an M&A transaction.

 Unfair prejudice claims